vivalchemy/toy-transpiler/README.md

 ## Example Code

-Here's a simple example in the Kanye language:
+Here's a simple example in the Ye language:

 ```
 ye a = 10